jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 <img src="./buhonero_resident_evil_4_offering_shadow_libraries_with_free_paper_access.png" alt="Favicon">
 <figcaption>Figure 1.
 "Got something that might interest ya!" - Quote from the first time you meet The Buhonero's (Merchant) in the videogame Resident Evil 4.
 The Buhonero sells weapons. </figcaption>

-Here, I [yap](https://dictionary.cambridge.org/dictionary/english/yap) about these platforms and tools that have been, and are still, used to access articles and books _unconventionally_ (as of May 2025).
+In this post, I [yap](https://dictionary.cambridge.org/dictionary/english/yap) about the platforms and tools that have been (and are still) used to access articles and books _unconventionally_ and for free (as of May 2025).

 More specifically, I will describe how to use:

 - Sci-Hub
-- Anna's Archive
+- Nexus Project
 - Wosonhj / SmartQuantAi
-- Nexus Project
 - Sci-Net
+- Anna's Archive

+This list is somewhat arranged in order, from "easiest platform to use" to "you need to read a little bit to properly use this".

+### Disclaimer

-This text is for educational and research purposes only, similar to the many articles discussing this topic in prestigious journals such as [Nature](https://www.nature.com/articles/nature.2016.19841), [Science](https://www.science.org/doi/10.1126/science.aaf9419), [Lancet](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(16)30188-7/fulltext), and many more.
+Needless to say, this text is for educational and research purposes only, similar to the many articles discussing this topic in prestigious journals such as [Nature](https://www.nature.com/articles/nature.2016.19841), [Science](https://www.science.org/doi/10.1126/science.aaf9419), [Lancet](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(16)30188-7/fulltext), and many more.

 <img src="./references_discussing_scihub_and_shadow_libraries.png" alt="Favicon">
 <figcaption>Figure 2.
 References I make in the text, because God knows you probably won't click them.
 Note that most of them are from 2016.</figcaption>

-So, you need to access an article, or maybe a book.
+So, you are here because you need to access an article, or maybe a book.

 These are your options:

 ## Sci-Hub

+### DOI Search

 Launched in 2011 by Alexandra Elbakyan, Sci-Hub is the most-well known website for the purpose of accessing paywalled academic articles.
 It is no secret that this platform has been fundamental to the research process for thousands (perhaps millions?) of researchers.